 As a small business owner (or a future one), determining how to structure your company is an important decision.
-You are faced with several different options for your business structure; but which is right for you?
+You are faced with several different options; but which is right for you?
 How do you know which structure is best for your situation, preferences or personality?
 From sole proprietorship to partnership through Limited Liability Companies (LLCs), S-Corporations (S-corps) and full corporations (and sometimes combinations thereof), there are different aspects to consider before you can choose the best form for you and your business.
 We will explore the considerations which need to be taken into account before you choose your business structure.
 Factors such as risk aversiveness / personal liability concerns, flexibility of management, tax concerns, transferability of ownership interest, future plans for the enterprise and formation and continuation costs are all considerations one must take into account before choosing the right business structure.

 A major issue to consider when thinking about how to form your business is liability.
 When you operate your business as a sole proprietorship, you are essentially one and the same as your business.
 This opens you up to unlimited personal liability, which means that all of your personal assets, as well as your business assets, are at risk.
 This is true whether or not your personal assets were involved in any business dealings.
 Because you and your business are the same, creditors and courts can look to your home, savings, and other assets in litigation.
 If you own a restaurant and someone slips on your sidewalk, you may not want your personal property (such as your house) to be at risk in the case of a lawsuit.

 Forming a partnership is much the same in regards to liability.
 While a partnership brings the benefit of involving another person’s ideas, skills, money, and time in the business, forming as a partnership still leaves both parties’ personal assets open to business litigation.
 In addition, you will be liable for acts of your partner, regardless of whether you agreed to the act at all!